jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     def tautology(first, second):
         return True

-  15 failed, 5 passed, Ayy! the terminal_ shows :ref:`AttributeError<what causes AttributeError?>`
+  15 failed, 5 passed, Ayy! the terminal_ is your friend and shows :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: shell